Breonna Taylor's case puts Kentucky's first Black attorney general in the spotlight - Local News 8

 Breonna Taylor’s case puts Kentucky’s first Black attorney general in the spotlight

-With Kentucky set to make a highly anticipated decision this week in the state’s investigation into the police shooting of Breonna Taylor, all eyes are on the state’s trailblazing Republican attorney general, whose office is overseeing the controversial case.
+With Kentucky set to make a highly anticipated decision soon in the state’s investigation into the police shooting of Breonna Taylor, all eyes are on the state’s trailblazing Republican attorney general, whose office is overseeing the controversial case.

 Kentucky Attorney General Daniel Cameron, the first African American to hold the post and a rising star in the Republican Party, was made a special prosecutor earlier this year in the case of Taylor, a 26-year-old Kentucky EMT whose death at the hands of police in March has been under investigation by his office.

 Cameron’s office is expected to make an announcement in its probe soon.
-Kentucky’s Democratic governor, Andy Beshear, said last month that he expects a decision in the case to be made before the Kentucky Derby is held on September 5.
+Kentucky’s Democratic governor, Andy Beshear, said last month that he expects a decision in the case to be made before the Kentucky Derby is held on September 5, but Cameron announced earlier this week that his office does not plan to make an announcement this week because “there is still additional analysis that must take place.”

 Taylor’s case, which helped spark nationwide protests over racial injustice this summer, has placed Cameron in the spotlight as activists demand that the officers responsible for her death be arrested, and it could serve as a pivotal moment in the 34-year-old attorney general’s career.